 - Distributed at our Help Center and Shelter (for free)*

 - Baled and sold to be recycled (wearables & textiles)

 *It is our goal to give away as many donations as possible to the homeless and impoverished in Lincoln.
-Every person or family who ‘shops’ (for free) at our Help Center is able to take 25 items of clothing, per family, 2 times per week.
+Every person or family who 'shops' (for free) at our Help Center is able to take 25 items of clothing, per family, 2 times per week.
 That means a family can take 2,600 articles of clothing every year!
 They are also able to take furniture, housewares and food.

 Clothing, shoes, bedding, etc. that are baled for 'recycling' will be sold, with the money earned going right back into helping the needy people in our community.
 These baled textiles and wearables will eventually be sorted and used in a few different ways: